Front Range Fed

 Can I make this in the slow cooker?

 Yes!
-To make the dump and bake meatball casserole in the slow cooker, add everything but the cheese to the crock pot.
+To make the dump-and-bake meatball casserole in the slow cooker, add everything but the cheese to the crockpot.
 Cook on low for 4 hours, or until the pasta is tender, then add the cheese and cook for an additional hour.

-What's the best way to store leftovers?
+What's the best way to store or freeze leftovers?

 Can I make this recipe ahead of time?